-If you’re a cat owner, you’ve probably had to deal with cat urine, which is potent smelling, to say the least!
+If you’re a cat owner, you’ve probably had to deal with cat urine, which packs a potent odor, to say the least!
 If you’ve ever had a cat pee on anything other than kitty litter, you also know how difficult it is to remove that smell.
 You’ve cleaned the area and sprayed deodorizer, and you can swear that you can still smell it.

 We’re here to help you deal with that cat urine issue.
-We answer the question regarding how long the odor lasts and the best way to eliminate it.
+But, we can help you find the best way to eliminate it.
 Hopefully, you’ll be able to reclaim whatever it is that smells like cat pee and make it smell like new again — or at least, not like cat pee.

 How Long Does Cat Urine Odor Last?